Noklish/hospital_list/README.md

 # Hospital List

 This a demo technical assessment for an interview.
-It's not particularly interesting.

 # Running the app